carlsborg/rcviz/README.md

 ## Updates

 * Jun-2023:  Jupyter notebook integration.
 Invoke callgraph.render() with no params from inside a notebook and it renders the visualization as a png in your notebook.
-See examples folder.
+See [fibonacci.ipynb](https://github.com/carlsborg/rcviz/blob/master/examples/fibonacci.ipynb) in the examples folder.

 * Oct-2021: Run this in your browser!
 You can run rcviz-annotated python code in your browser, with this [incredible pyiodide based web app](https://www.recursionvisualizer.com/) by [@pamelafox](https://github.com/pamelafox/recursive-visualizations), and generate the same recursion visualizations that you would with the command line.